4: Mendelian Genetics

 Drag one of the choices below:

-Matching Mendelian Genetics Terms and Definitions
+Matching Mendelian Genetics Terms to Definitions

 Match each of the following Mendelian genetics terms with their corresponding definitions.